fluxninja/aperture/docs/content/sdk/go/manual.md

 #### Passing Labels using `FlowParams`

-Defined labels can be passed to the `FlowParams` struct.
+Labels can be passed to the `FlowParams` struct.
 This struct is used to pass parameters to the `Flow` method.
 Additionally, this struct also define caching behavior for the control point.

 <CodeSnippet
     lang="go"